s-sasaki-earthsea-wizard/kuramoro-model-lt/slides-en/manuscript-en.md

 The larger K is, the more easily rhythms synchronize.
 Conversely, when K is small, each oscillator tends to maintain its own rhythm, making synchronization difficult.

 In the applause example, K can be thought of as quantifying how much you're consciously trying to match your applause to others.
-When K=0, you're not paying any attention to others' applause and just maintaining your own rhythm.
+When K equals 0, you're not paying any attention to others' applause and just maintaining your own rhythm.

 Later on, we'll see in simulations how behavior changes with different values of K.